HiggstonRainbird/AoC-2019/Day 20/README.md

 4) Why Bother?
 'Cause I'm curious and bored.
 5) I Can't resist distraction.
 Never could.
 6) Resistance?
 Futile, far as I'm concerned;
-7) Never met a puzzle and said "I'm good".
+7) Never Met a puzzle and said "I'm good".

 8) Lost?
 Perhaps.
 This maze is rather large.
 9) For Dungeons, Pluto's sure do take the cake.